 Earn an additional 1.5% cash back on everything you buy (on up to $20,000 spent in the first year) – worth up to $300 cash back

 Matches all your cash back in the first year

 |Other things to know||Other things to know||Other things to know|

 Amex Cash Magnet vs. Citi Double Cash Card

 The Citi Double Cash is a popular flat-rate cash back card for consumers who want to earn lucrative rewards but don’t want to pay an annual fee.
 This card gives you up to 2% back – 1% when you make a purchase and another 1% back when you pay it off.
-While it’s missing the sign-up bonus available on the Cash Magnet card, it should prove more valuable long term thanks to its higher rewards rate.
+It proves more valuable long term thanks to its higher rewards rate.